quickwit-oss/quickwit/docs/log-management/send-logs/using-vector.md

 ## Going further

-Now you can also deploy Grafana and connect to Quickwit as data source for query, alerts and more!
+Now you can also deploy Grafana and connect to Quickwit as data source for query, dashboard, alerts and more!